Why zeolite for horses Protection against toxic contamination in animal feed

 2. Aflatoxins

-These are certain molds, especially Aspergillus spp.
+These are certain mold fungi, especially Aspergillus spp.

-Effects: Highly carcinogenic, liver damaging, immunosuppression, growth retardation.
+Effects: Highly carcinogenic, liver-damaging, immunosuppressive, growth retardation.

 3. Pesticides